 Work rise settings

 Name: The name of the work rise that appears on the calendar and in the reports.
-Note!
-Work rises are not generated for work rises with no name.

 Salary Code: Salary code associated with earned work rise.
 This can be accessed with rulesets in table UserSalaryData using field WorkRiseSalaryCode.